Who Has Responsibility Of Supporting a Child When Parents Cannot?

 The above cases, however, are very rare, and only apply when the stepparent has the overwhelming financial security and the capability to look after their stepchildren without much effort.

 As you can see, there are many people who are found responsible for the upbringing of a child when his/her parents are unable to do so.
-If you require legal assistance regarding the custody, support, and maintenance of children, don’t hesitate to contact Joselowitz & Andrews Attorneys at the soonest opportunity.
-Otherwise, see our tips for parents here.
+If you require legal assistance regarding the child custody, support, and maintenance of children, don’t hesitate to contact Joselowitz & Andrews Attorneys at the soonest opportunity.